Training structure

 Faculty of Science

-This course introduces electrochemistry, with a particular focus on redox.
-It complements the EU courses on chemical thermodynamics and kinetics, some of whose concepts will be used.
+This course introduces electrochemistry, particularly through redox reactions.
+It complements the chemical thermodynamics and kinetics courses, some of whose concepts will be used.

 Organic Chemistry